labyrinthinesecurity/kinglet/README.md

 By default, the INTERACTIVE variable is set to True, meaning that the good king will display a splash screen and ask you some questions.
 Since the first question is whether you want to run one of the tutorial described below, I strongly advise you to let it as it is.

+# Default constraints

+## Affinities

+Only two independent affinities are set by default: *aged* and *old*.

+Kinglet will do its best to run containers sharing the same affinity labels on the same nodes.

+## Anti-affinities

+4 pairs of anti-affinities are set by default:
+- *up* versus *down*
+- *black* versus *white*
+- *big* versus *small*
+- *close* versus *far*

+Any label in one pair can be freely combined with any label in another pair.
+For example, a container may be attached labels *black* and *down*.

+It is also possible to mix and match affinities and anti-affinities on a same container.
+For example, *up*, *close* and *old*.

+## Nodes size

+Each node can accomodate up to 10 containers.
+This maximum capacity is called the **node size**.

 # Tutorials

 When you run kinglet.py, enter numbers 1 to 4 to select one of the tutorials.

 ## Tutorial 1

 ## Tutorial 2